 This is not as simple as adding up your medical bills and time lost from work.
 Generally, these damages can include past and future medical and nursing bills, past and future wage loss, past and future pain and suffering, past and future emotional distress and embarrassment, past and future loss of consortium, as well as past and future expenses associated with the injury such as having to hire work done that you can no longer do.
 Some of these damages require proof from an expert.
 For example, usually you will need a doctor to say that you are likely to incur future medical expenses.
 The doctor will also need to outline the nature and frequency of those expenses.
 Similarly, with respect to wage loss, you may need to have a doctor say that you are permanently disabled and an economist to demonstrate what you lost in wages and benefits.

-At the law office of Andrew R. Lynch, P.C., we are here to help.
+At the law office of The Lynch Law Group, we are here to help.
 Products liability cases are complex and long.
 We believe your case should be prepared to for trial.
 We have found that putting this hard work into your case puts us in position to get you the best outcome possible.

 We cannot promise you an outcome or predict the future, but if an outcome is possible we will work with you to make it a reality.

-Please contact the Decatur office of Andrew R. Lynch, P.C. today for a free consultation.
+Please contact the Decatur office of The Lynch Law Group today for a free consultation.